Reading Time: 5 minutes

 If you’re new to running or are training clients, you need to know about carb loading.
 It’s a fueling strategy that has helped many a runner avoid hitting the wall on race day.

 In fact, carb loading isn’t just for runners.
 It can help all kinds of endurance athletes.
-If you have a big race or other long event coming up, learn how to fuel for it for the best results.
+If you have a big race or other endurance event coming up, learn how to fuel for it for the best results.

-Carbohydrate, or carb, loading is a dietary practice endurance athletes use leading up to an event.
+Carbohydrate, or carb, loading is a dietary practice endurance athletes use leading up to an event (1).
 It involves eating more carbs than usual in an attempt to avoid hitting the wall during the competition.
 If you have ever been on a long run, you know this feeling.
 Despite all the training you put in, you get to a point during the run at which you just can’t continue due to fatigue.

 Proper race nutrition begins well before the carb loading period and extends beyond the race.
 Here’s a guide to marathon training nutrition to help you fuel for your next event.